muxinc/mux-node-sdk/README.md

 3. Make any changes you'd like in your forked branch.
 4. Add any relevant tests for your changes
 5. Open the pull request! :tada:

+Running integration tests will require a Mux account with valid seed data for `/video` and `/data` endpoints.
+If you are contributing and you don't have this, please add unit test coverage and someone from the Mux will help get integration tests added if necessary.

 ## Releasing